 How to qualify for an unsecured business line of credit

 When you apply for an unsecured business line of credit, a lender will review information associated with your business and possibly your personal finances.
-Each lender sets business loan requirements, which they’ll measure your business against.
+Each lender sets business line of credit requirements, which they’ll measure your business against, including the following.

 Time in business

-Lenders put a lot of weight on the amount of time your business has been operating.
-Generally, they want to see that your business has been operating for a fixed amount of time.
+Lenders generally want to see that your business has been operating for a fixed amount of time.
 Longer is better, as longevity is a sign of stability.
-Many businesses fail within just a year of opening their doors.
+Many businesses fail within just one to five years of opening their doors, so lenders want reassurance that your business will generate revenue for as long as it lends to you.

 Often, the minimum amount of time required is two years in business.
 Some lenders may approve a line of credit for businesses that have been established for as little as six months.